 Getting started with waist training can be an exciting time.
 But if you’ve never done it before, you might have a lot of questions about for how long and how often you should be wearing your waist trainer for optimal results.
 A common question we get is, how many hours and how often should I waist train?
+This post on "how long do you have to wear a waist trainer" should help as well!

 The answer depends on several factors including your goals, your experience, and what kind of waist trainer you’re using.
 We thought it would be helpful to give a thorough explanation about what to expect, in addition to a waist training checklist to better equip you for success.